Self-guided Sightseeing Tour #2 in Dusseldorf, Germany

 Jan-Wellem-DenkmalJohann H. Addicks - addicks@gmx.net / GFDL 1.2

-The Jan Wellem monument in the Düsseldorf City Hall was completed by sculptor Gabriel de Grupello after 1697/before 1708.
-The marble statue is Johann Wilhelm von Pfalz-Neuburg, named Jan Wellem, Elector of the Palatinate and Duke of Jülich-Berg, who was speaking Lower Franconian at the time.
+The Jan Wellem monument in Düsseldorf's town hall was completed by the sculptor Gabriel de Grupello after 1697/before 1708.
+The marble statue depicts Johann Wilhelm von Pfalz-Neuburg, called Jan Wellem, Elector Palatine and Duke of Jülich-Berg by the people of Düsseldorf, who spoke Lower Franconian at the time.

 Wikipedia: Jan-Wellem-Denkmal (Düsseldorf) (DE)